ioancw/ioancw.github.io/_posts/2018-08-06-jupyter-ipad-juno.markdown

     * `jupyter/certs/ssl.cert.pem` and `jupyter/private/ssl.key.pem` will be used below.
 3. Clone [this][do-repository] repository to your local machine (not your server).
 4. Copy `jupyter/certs/ssl.cert.pem` and `jupyter/private/ssl.key.pem` into the same directory as the clone of the repository.
-5. Execute the setup_server.sh file, which installs Anaconda and the associated machine learning libraries and sets up the Jupyter notebook configuration file, and copies the key and certificate to the server.
+5. Execute the setup_server.sh file, which installs Anaconda and the associated machine learning libraries and sets up the Jupyter notebook configuration file, then copies the key and certificate to the server.

 	``` bash
     bash setup_server.sh 123.45.678.901
 	```
 6. Restart the server
-7. Now run the notebook in a `Screen` session (this will allow the notebook to run in background process, and so won't be killed when you log out from the server.
+7. Log on to your server and run the Jupyter notebook in a `Screen` session (this will allow the notebook to run in background process, and so won't be killed when you log out from the server).

 	``` bash
 	screen